Zach-Smith1/pharmData/README.md

 node run.js
 ```

+- Adding " ndc" to the above command in the CLI will cause the createSpreadsheetData function to only include NDCs found in allNDCs.txt

 - Relevant data will be logged and (if createSpreadsheetData was run) output files will be created within pharmData folder